Posterior inference

 Posterior densities for the current model can be generated by selecting Tools > Calibrate model on the stratigraphy and supplementary data tab.

-This will initiate the MCMC algorithm with a popup window showing progress of the MCMC calibration, as shown below.
+After this, the MCMC algorithm will begin, and a progress window will appear showing the status of the calibration, as shown below.
 Calibration may take a while to complete for larger and more complex models.

 MCMC Calibration will run until a minimum number of accepted samples (50000) is achieved.